Tranzakt/Visual-Laravel/README.md

 There are both [short-term](./ROADMAP.md#the-short-term-roadmap), [medium-term](./ROADMAP.md#the-medium-term-roadmap) and [long-term](./ROADMAP.md#the-long-term-roadmap) road maps -
 and obviously the short-term road-map is the current focus.

+We envisage having Git integration, so that saved versions can be committed to Git, and then automation can be used to deploy releases into test, staging or production environments.

-We envisage having a single development technology stack (current thinking that it will be a Filament-based solution) but supporting multiple runtime front-end stacks (initially just Filament, but later Livewire (native), Blade, Filament, Intertia/Vue, Inertia/Splade), multiple UI libraries (initially Tailwind, but later bootstrap etc.) and multiple front-end environments (initially only Laravel, but later through API calls from e.g. Joomla/Wordpress etc.).
+We envisage having a single development technology stack (current thinking that it will be a Livewire-based solution) but if needed supporting multiple runtime front-end stacks (initially just Livewire, but later vanilla Blade, Intertia/Vue, Intertia/React, Inertia/Splade), multiple UI/CSS libraries (initially Tailwind, but later bootstrap etc.) and multiple front-end environments (initially only Laravel, but later through API calls from e.g. Joomla/Wordpress etc.).

-(Note: The purpose of supporting multiple environments is to facilitate co-existence with existing sites by supporting the technology base already used by these sites.
+Note: The purpose of supporting multiple environments is to facilitate co-existence with existing sites by supporting the technology base already used by these sites.
 The difficulty with supporting multiple environments is needing to either: